yegappan/grep/README.md

 Plugin to integrate various grep like search tools with Vim.

-The grep plugin integrates the grep, fgrep, egrep, agrep, silver searcher (ag), ripgrep and ack tools with Vim and allows you to search for a pattern in one or more files and jump to them.
+The grep plugin integrates grep like utilities (grep, fgrep, egrep, agrep, findstr, silver searcher (ag), ripgrep and ack) with Vim and allows you to search for a pattern in one or more files and jump to them.

 To use this plugin, you will need the grep like utilities in your system.
 If a particular utility is not present, then you cannot use the corresponding